thegetty/terracottas/source/views/discussion/discussion-a.md

 A in the Getty group.[^19]

-Sirens were portrayed in the Archaic period with birds’ bodies and women’s heads; such was the case in Corinthian vase painting, where they were a recurring motif in animal friezes.
-In Attic vase painting, by contrast, they were portrayed as protagonists of the Homeric narrative, or else as musicians, as witnesses of heroic deeds, or in scenes of funerary mourning and lamentation.
+Sirens were portrayed in the Archaic period with birds’ bodies and women’s heads; such was the case in Corinthian vase-painting, where they were a recurring motif in animal friezes.
+In Attic vase-painting, by contrast, they were portrayed as protagonists of the Homeric narrative, or else as musicians, as witnesses of heroic deeds, or in scenes of funerary mourning and lamentation.
 Beginning in the Classical period,